MicrosoftDocs/power-platform/power-platform/admin/use-power-bi.md

 3. For the Sales Analytics and Service Analytics content packs, enter the URL of your Dynamics 365 environment, such as *<https://OrganizationName.crm.dynamics.com>*, where *OrganizationName* is the organization name of your environment of Dynamics 365 apps, and click **Next**.

    > [!NOTE]
-   >  If your data center is outside of North America the crm.dynamics.com domain name may be different, such as crm2.dynamics.com, crm3.dynamics.com, crm4.dynamics.com, etc. To find the domain name, in the [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps web app go to **Settings** > **Customizations** > **Developer Resources**.
+   >  If your data center is outside of North America the crm.dynamics.com domain name may be different, such as crm2.dynamics.com, crm3.dynamics.com, crm4.dynamics.com, etc. To find the domain name, in the Dynamics 365 apps web app go to **Settings** > **Customizations** > **Developer Resources**.
 The URLs listed will indicate the correct domain name.

     For the Marketing content pack, enter the URL as *<https://OrganizationName.marketing.dynamics.com/analytics>*, where *OrganizationName* is the organization name of your environment of Dynamics 365 apps, and click **Next**